 Bloomsbury is a tiny borough located in the state of New Jersey.
-With a population of 797 people and just one neighborhood, Bloomsbury is the 484th largest community in New Jersey.
-Bloomsbury has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 796 people and just one neighborhood, Bloomsbury is the 484th largest community in New Jersey.
+Bloomsbury has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Housing costs in Bloomsbury are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Bloomsbury is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Bloomsbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bloomsbury are a mix of both white- and blue-collar jobs.
 Overall, Bloomsbury is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Bloomsbury who work in sales jobs (9.13%), office and administrative support (8.48%), and community and social services (8.48%).

 Also of interest is that Bloomsbury has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bloomsbury telecommute to their jobs.
+Overall, about 7.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Bloomsbury’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bloomsbury’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Bloomsbury is that it can take a long time to commute to work.
 In Bloomsbury, the average commute to work is 33.69 minutes, which is quite a bit higher than the national average.